Horizon-LEAD/irtx-synpop/README.md

 To run the model, the environment needs to be prepared:

 - A `conda` environment needs to be set up in which the Python code of the model is run.
-The repository provides `environment.yml` which describes the `conda` environment and all dependencies:
+The remote repository provides `environment.yml` which describes the `conda` environment and all dependencies:

 ```bash
 conda env create -f environment.yml -n synpop